 On the Survey Editor page, when you first add an Open-Ended Question, Form Question, or Open-Ended answer option, a message will appear at the bottom of the page.

-Note: If you did not enable Autocode before launching your survey and wish to use it, please contact your account manager or the Success team for assistance in enabling it. |
+Note: If you did not enable Autocode before launching your survey and wish to use it, please contact your account manager or the Customer Engagement team for assistance in enabling it. |

 Using Skipper Autocode